jamesdamillington/KeyMethodsInGeography/README.md

 - Model 3: [SimRed_Model3.nlogo](https://raw.githubusercontent.com/jamesdamillington/KeyMethodsInGeography/master/SimRed_Model3.nlogo)
 - Model 4: [SimRed_Model4.nlogo](https://raw.githubusercontent.com/jamesdamillington/KeyMethodsInGeography/master/SimRed_Model4.nlogo)

-Then, once you have the model files on your local computer, you can either i) open directly with the NetLogo application or ii) upload a model file to NetLogo Web and work with the model there.
+Then, once you have the model files on your local computer, you can explore them by either:
+1. opening a model file directly with the NetLogo application (File -> Open)
+2. uploading a model file to NetLogo Web (click _Browse_ in top right)

 See the suggested exercises below for ideas on how to explore the models.

 ## Exercises

 ### Model 1
-- See how patterns vary for different establishment rules and random number generator seeds (i.e., different values of `rand-seed`).
+- See how patterns vary for different establishment rules and random number generator seeds (i.e., different values of the `rand-seed` slider).

 ### Model 2
-- Vary values of `rainfall-rate` and `plant-water-req` to examine the influence on number and patterns of plants that grow and spread.
+- Vary values of the `rainfall-rate` and `plant-water-req` sliders to examine the influence on number and patterns of plants that grow and spread.
 - Vary the establishment option to see how this influences patterns of vegetation.
 For which option do you see fewer (but larger) clusters of vegetation?
 - Use the `rand-seed` slider to enable consistent comparisons.